 Providing top-notch customer support in Slack takes more than just creating a few channels.
 Here’s how to build a system that scales.

 Slack is great for conversations, but it’s not a support platform on its own.
-To make it a viable support channel, connect it with your help desk, CRM, or ticketing system.
+To make it a viable support channel, connect it with your help desk, CRM, or ticketing system to enable conversational ticketing.

 Pylon makes this seamless by integrating Slack conversations with your other support channels in a single view.
 Instead of manually copying messages, Pylon allows agents to convert Slack threads into tickets that you can see alongside email, chatbot, and Teams tickets.
 This ensures: